Fabio-Stohler/Macro-in-Python/README.md

 - Recursive Macroeconomic Theory by Sargent and Ljungqvist, 2012
 - Dynamic General Equilibrium Modeling by Herr and Maussner, 2009

 I am currently working on a solution to Krusell and Smith (1998) and endogeneous grid methods.
-Currently the codes include:
+At the moment the codes include:

 - Simple stochastic growth model (Value function iteration and Howard improvement algorithm)
 - Simple RBC model with labor choice (Value function iteration and Howard improvement algorithm)